grey-sky-software/scribble/README.md

 <br>

 This command
-1. creates a Docker image using Ruby 2.7.5
+1. creates a Docker image using the Ruby version defined in `.ruby-version`
 2. installs `bundler` and all dependencies needed by the app as defined in the `Gemfile`
 3. initializes the development and test databases as defined by the `DATABASE_URL` environment variables